yarosla/nxjson/README.md

 ```sh
 cmake -B build
 ```
-If that is the case for you, generate the build directory like shwon here instead:
+If that is the case for you, generate the build directory like shown here instead:
 ```sh
 mkdir build
 cd build